-Flat keloids refer to those keloids that are not rising significantly above the skin level and do not forms keloid tumors or nodules in the skin.
-Cases of flat keloids are seen mostly among Asians, light colored individuals and Europeans.
-Individuals with dark color skin, Africans and African Americans can also have flat keloids.
+Flat keloids refer to those keloids that are not rising significantly above the skin level and do not form keloid tumors or nodules in the skin.
+Cases of flat keloids are seen mostly among Asians, light-colored individuals and Europeans.
+Individuals with dark color skin, Africans, and African Americans can also have flat keloids.